Please arrive 10 minutes before class to change shoes and prepare for class. Classes will begin on time.

-Spectating is allowed for MWLF classes and workshops, but is not free.
+Spectating is allowed for MWLF classes and workshops but is not free.
 You must be a registered, paying member or guest of MWLF to attend any classes.

 You may be filmed or photographed by a member of the MWLF staff for promotional purposes.
 You must explicitly notify MWLF in writing that you wish to be exempt from having your image used for these purposes.

-Filming and photography are allowed during the MWLF Show, competitions, and evening dances.
+Filming and photography are allowed during the MWLF show, competitions and evening dances.
 Use discretion when capturing anything outside of events.

 The attendee assumes all risk involved with dancing and assumes all responsibility for any damages that occur.
-The attendee acknowledges this risk and agrees not to hold MWLF, the venue, instructors, or organizers liable for any damages received while participating in this event.
+The attendee acknowledges this risk and agrees not to hold MWLF, the venue, instructors or organizers liable for any damages received while participating in this event.
 Attendees may be asked to sign a formal policy and liability waiver prior to partaking in the class.
 Refusal to sign the waiver is a forfeiture of your seat in the class and no refund will be given.

 MWLF uses these descriptions as general descriptions we provide our instructors.
 These levels do not directly translate to our class levels, which are based not only on these criteria but the abilities of the attendees.

-No previous experience nescessary.
+No previous experience necessary.

-Basic understanding of beginner concepts and moves such as a swingout or charleston kick required.
+Basic understanding of beginner concepts and moves such as a swing-out or Charleston kick required.

 Dancer should have a few months experience and be comfortable with the basics at medium tempos (up to 185bpm).
-Tuck turns, sugar pushes, basic charleston, footwork variations, and swingouts should all be familiar to you while you learn to integrate 6 and 8 count patterns.
+Tuck turns, sugar pushes, basic Charleston, footwork variations, and swing-outs should all be familiar to you while you learn to integrate 6 and 8 count patterns.
 The trust relationship between partner's connection is dawning on you.

-Dancer should be familiar with traditional moves.
+You should be familiar with traditional moves.
 Now is the time to begin to understand how the dance and the music relate and interact.
-Fast Tempos up to 220bpm should be accessible to the dancer.
-Concepts of movement and musicality should have dawned on the dancer as well as the ability to improvise, vary simple moves to create interesting movements as well as footwork flourishes.
-The concept of thinking in two's can be an interesting discussion topic.
+Fast tempos up to 220 bpm should be accessible.
+Concepts of movement and musicality should be familiar to you as well as the ability to improvise, vary simple movess and create footwork flourishes.
 The dancer should also have an understanding of the importance of outside exposure, travel, and different stylings, perhaps having already travelled or at least attended a locally hosted regional or national event.